wallabag/docker/README.md

 - `-e POPULATE_DATABASE=...`(defaults to "True".
 Does the DB has to be populated or is it an existing one)
 - `-e SYMFONY__ENV__SERVER_NAME=...` (defaults to "Your wallabag instance".
 Specifies a user-friendly name for the 2FA issuer)
 - `-e PHP_MEMORY_LIMIT=...` (allows you to change the PHP `memory_limit` value. defaults to 128M, and should be a number and unit, eg. 512K, 128M, 2G, or a number of bytes)
+- `-e FASTCGI_READ_TIMEOUT=...` (allows you to change the timeout how nginx handle cgi backend connection to PHP. default is 300s for 5 minutes)

 ## SQLite